tjayhoover/Automatic-Code-Grader/README.md

 2. Instructors can log in to upload new assignments or view the grades of students who have already submitted.
 3. Admins can log in to add and remove users.

-Note: This is the User Interface for the Automatic Code Grader.
+Note: This is only the user interface for the Automatic Code Grader.
 To actually run the project in its entirety, the backend server must be running and hooked up to an instance of Memgraph.
 I did not contribute to the backend code.